Subject Source: Library of Congress Subject Headings

 Identifier: AR 998

-Overview Contains correspondence, financial data, and reports (some published) on the work and activities of the School.
+Abstract This collection contains correspondence, financial data and reports (some published) on the work and activities of the School.
 Among the officers were N. Taylor Phillips, treasurer, and his wife, Rosalie Solomons Phillips, president and first vice president.

 Dates: undated, 1905-1944